greenboxal/doggohub/doc/university/high-availability/aws/README.md

 # High Availability on AWS

-GitLab on AWS can leverage many of the services that are already configurable with High Availability.
+DoggoHub on AWS can leverage many of the services that are already configurable with High Availability.
 These services have a lot of flexibility and are able to adopt to most companies, best of all is the ability to automate both vertical and horizontal scaling.